commercetools/commercetools-payone-integration/README.md

     * POST <code>https://{your-service-instance.example.com}/**BOOTS**/payone/notification</code>
     * POST <code>https://{your-service-instance.example.com}/**BIKES**/payone/notification</code>

-### Scheduled tasks

-The service also provides scheduled tasks to handle those notification which were created but never handled (because of connection, lags, down-times etc issues).

-There are two scheduled jobs:

-  * short term - handles unprocessed payment transactions for last 10 minutes.
-  * long term -  handles unprocessed payment transactions for last 2 days.

-This jobs are run periodically based on `SHORT_TIME_FRAME_SCHEDULED_JOB_CRON` and `LONG_TIME_FRAME_SCHEDULED_JOB_CRON` runtime values respectively.

-The job is processing every tenant payments sequentially one-by-one in order they are described in `TENANTS` property, thus you don't need to setup the schedule for every tenant separately.

 ## Other resources
   * commercetools general payment conventions, esp. for the payment type modeling https://github.com/nkuehn/payment-specs